neyer/lazyopt/README.md

     python main.py --but-now-i-wanna-change-it 22

-with lazyopt, you can just do this!
+with `lazyopt`, you can just do this!

     # main.py
     import lazyopt